younjin/spreadsheetDemo/README.md

 # Spreadsheet Widget

-Use this Widget to access a Google Spreadsheet and print the Document in your own style on Dashboard.
+Use this widget to access a Google Spreadsheet and print the document in your own style on your Dashing dashboard.

 ## Dependencies
 Using this widget to access Google spreadsheets requires you install the following gems separately.